We love homemade waffles in this house, but my “Go to” Malted Belgium Waffle recipe consists of a lot of butter.

 I’ve found it…

 “Oh Boy” Waffles...Yes, easy homemade waffles without any butter!
-Using oil instead really helps on the budget as well.
+Using oil instead of butter really helps on the budget and by making extras and freezing them, breakfast is a breeze during the week.

 (I found this in my 1953 estate sale Better Homes and Gardens New Cook Book, and tweaked it)